-Thai morning glory stir-fried recipe is a popular leafy greens simple side dish served all over Thailand.
+Thai morning glory stir-fried (Pak Boong Fai Dang) is a popular leafy greens simple side dish served all over Thailand.
 The Chinese water spinach is cooked at high heat in a hot wok with a good amount of garlic and umami stir-fry sauce to make it a delicious dish to have as a side dish.

-For more tasty Thai stir-fried recipes, try my popular Thai basil chicken Pad Kra Pao.
-Also, this flavorful and easy red curry green beans with shrimp.
-Both recipes are jammed-packed with bold flavors you'll love!
+Try my popular Thai basil chicken Pad Kra Pao for more tasty stir-fried recipes.
+Also, Easy Thai ginger chicken stir-fry with mushrooms, Spicy Thai black pepper, and garlic tofu, and Thai stir-fry cabbage. and easy red curry green beans with shrimp.
+These recipes are jammed-packed with bold flavors you'll love!

 What Is Thai morning glory stir-fried recipe?